 2. Muscle strain

-3. Acid reflux (GERD)
+3. Acid reflux (or GERD)

-Gastroesophageal reflux disease (GERD) is generally accompanied by other symptoms such as a frequent need to burp, a sour taste in the mouth, feeling like there’s a lump in the throat, and a dry cough.
+Gastroesophageal reflux disease (GERD) is generally accompanied by other symptoms such as a frequent need to burp, a bitter taste in the mouth, feeling like there’s a lump in the throat, and a dry cough.

 5. Gallbladder or liver inflammation